Tennessee Volunteers football: All-time record

 The UT football season records are taken from the official record books of the University Athletic Association.
 They have won 13 conference championships and six national titles in their history and their last national championship was in the 1998 college football season.

+Tennessee holds the NCAA record for the most consecutive shutout wins with 17.
+The streak started with a Volunteers win against Tennessee-Chattanooga on November 30, 1938, and ended with a 27–12 loss against Alabama on October 19, 1940.
+During this streak, Tennessee outscored its opponents 479–0.
+Tennessee also holds the record for the most consecutive quarters opponents held scoreless, with 71.

-The Vols play at Neyland Stadium, where Tennessee has an all-time winning record of 478 games, the highest home-field total in college football history for any school in the nation at its current home venue.
+The Vols play at Neyland Stadium, where Tennessee has an all-time winning record of 494 games, the highest home-field total in college football history for any school in the nation at its current home venue.
 The stadium surrounds Shields–Watkins Field, the official name of the playing surface.

 Hall of Fame

-Tennessee boasts the most college football hall of famers in the SEC, seventh most in major college football, and the ninth most of all college football programs, with 24.
+Tennessee boasts the 10th most college football hall of famers of all college football programs, with 27.